Frazao55/Money_WebApp/README.md

+# Disclaimer
+This project was carried out as part of the Advanced Topics in Software Engineering course in computer engineering at the Polytechnic Institute of Leiria.

 # About Project

 This project's **objective** is to implement a Single Page Application (SPA) for the "vCard" platform, using Vue.js framework for the development of the web client, Laravel and Node.js for the backend (a Restful API with Laravel and a WebSocket server with Node.js).